-3. Tell Your Customers
+Step 3: Tell Your Customers

 If you’re making any changes to store policies, it’s always important to communicate that to your customers.
 These are a few key touchpoints to consider:

 - Website: Place a banner announcement at the top of your site (allow customers to close it so that it doesn’t interfere with their experience) and update your store policy page.
-You might also consider making a note next to pricing information on product pages and include it on your FAQs page.
+You might also consider making a note next to pricing information on product pages and include it on your FAQ page.

 - Email: Let your subscribers know what’s going on with your business and how it impacts them.
 Try to focus on the benefits they get (discounts) rather than the benefits to your business.